intelij/nodejs-angular5-amazon-clone/README.md

+# WORKING PROGRESS: DO NOT USE

-# Notes to expand when turning this to a blog post so ignore the typos
+## Notes to expand when turning this to a blog post so ignore the typos

 ## If you do not have nodemon installed in your global scope do so as we will be using it.